egerber/Node-Flask-MongoDB-React/README.md

 </pre>

 ### MongoDB
-mongoDB must ran as a service on port 27027.
+For the current setup, mongoDB must run on port 27027.
 You can either install and run mongodb locally or connect to a remote server.
-If you want to only run mongodb in a container execute
+The default credentials for mongodb are:
 <pre>
-docker run --volume=...
+MONGO_INITDB_DATABASE: my_initial_db
+MONGO_INITDB_ROOT_USERNAME: root
+MONGO_INITDB_ROOT_PASSWORD: rootpassword
 </pre>